-The Deutschmann Automation gateways convert Layers 1 and 2 of the customized bus system (RS485 / RS232 / RS422).
+The Deutschmann Automation Gateways convert Layers 1 and 2 of the customized bus system (RS485 / RS232 / RS422) to the corresponding Fieldbus system.
 Layers 3 to 6 are blank, and Layer 7 is converted in accordance with chapter 8.3.

 8.2 Interfaces